Human Parainfluenza Viruses (HPIVs)

 Human parainfluenza viruses (HPIVs) are a group of viruses that cause different types

-of respiratory infections and are most common in children and babies.
-Most HPIVs usually
+of respiratory infections.
+They are more common in children and babies, but can occur

 cause infections of the upper airway, such as a common cold, ear infections, or sore